whereistom/spam-worthy/2021/38/text.md

 * \| From the Tube \| *

-[How a jellyfish caused the invention of modern microscopy](https://www.youtube.com/watch?v=SqrRW3CMOzo&ab_channel=TheRoyalInstitution) \- RI with another amazing story narrated by Dan Davis.\
+[How a jellyfish caused the invention of modern microscopy](https://www.youtube.com/watch?v=SqrRW3CMOzo&ab_channel=TheRoyalInstitution) \- RI with another amazing story narrated by Dan Davis\.

 * \| WTWatch \| *